Documentation for Neural NARX

 ¶

-Set log-spaced weights assigned to each objective in the multi-objective optimization.
+Set log-spaced weights assigned to each objective in the MO optimization.

 Notes¶